- Justina Mattos , Ph.D., Drama

 The Performing Arts department is centered on applied learning, supported by and integrated with theory across the disciplines of dance, drama, and music.
 The remarkable national and local success of our students resides in their ability to compete and thrive in their professional and personal lives.
 Performing Arts is, for many of our students, a calling, as it is for the artists who make up our faculty, all of whom are active and high achieving practitioners in their art form.
-The BA in Performing Arts is a unified degree, focused on learning across disciplines (including drama, dance, and music) in the core, with emphasis on theory and performance (in class or on the stage), all three disciplines for all students.
-The Performing Arts major has 55 credits in the core plus another 12 credits of freely chosen electives.
-Major electives will be offered such that students can select freely depending on their interest and talents.
+The BA in Performing Arts begins with a unified core that provides foundations in performance and a selection of courses exploring the performing arts unique to Hawai’i and the Pacific.
+Following this, students select an area of concentration with electives, and then complete their major with a creative capstone project.
+The Performing Arts major has 29 credits in the core and capstone.
+Students then complete 15 credit hours in their chosen area of concentration, for a total of 44 credit hours for the major.

-The PARTS BA degree requires completion of UHH General Electives (64 credits) plus the PARTS Integrated Major (56 credits): 120 credits total.
+The PARTS B.A. degree requires completion of UH Hilo General Electives plus the Performing Arts Major (44 credits), for a total of 120 credit hours.

-The UH Hilo Performing Arts Major has a three-fold mission:
+The Performing Arts Department is guided by a three-fold mission:

-- To provide an academic major in the Performing Arts, with three individual specialty concentrations in dance, drama performance, and music; and
+- To provide an academic major in the Performing Arts, with four individual specialty concentrations in dance, drama performance, music, and technical theatre.

 Student Learning Outcomes